 What to Do in Gozo

-I won’t pretend to know everything to do since we only did a day trip to the island of Gozo, but I can share how our fantastic day went!
-We had nothing planned and no idea of what to expect but it worked out really well, so you won’t be disappointed if you follow our path.
+I won’t pretend to know everything to do since we only did a day trip to the island of Gozo.
+But I can share how our fantastic day went!
+We had nothing planned and no idea of what to expect.
+That said, it worked out really well, so you won’t be disappointed if you follow our path.

 Upon arrival at the Gozo ferry terminal, we headed uphill along the main road following signs for Victoria.
 Victoria is often still called Rabat, which is the Arabic word for suburb, and referred to as ir-Rabat, Gozo, to differentiate from Rabat in Malta.
 It’s the capital city and offers scenic views from its strategically high ground in the center of the island.